nup002/Mathboard/docs/init.md

 You're good to go!
 Mathpad supports US ANSI out of the box.
 You can move on to [Getting Started](/get_started.md).

+> [!TIP]
+> You may still want to update your Mathpad's firmware to the newest version to benefit from
+> new features and bugfixes.
+Do so by following the instructions in the [Firmware Update Guide](update_firmware.md).
+>

 #### **Any other layout**

 **You must update your Mathpad's firmware to match your computer's keyboard layout.**